browserengineering/book/book/scheduling-and-threading.md

 bug and nondeterministic results.

 This bug is easily fixed by use of a `threading.Lock` object.
-Before reading or writing to a data structure shared across threads, acquire the lock; after you're done, release it.^[The `blocking` parameter to `acquire` indicates whether the thread should block on acquiring the lock or not; in this chapter you'll always set it to true.]
+Before reading from or writing to a data structure shared across threads, acquire the lock;
+after you're done, release it.^[The `blocking` parameter to `acquire` indicates whether the thread should wait for the lock to be available before continuing;
+in this chapter you'll always set it to true.
+When the thread is waiting, it's said to be *blocked*.]
 The code changes in `TaskRunner` are pretty easy---just be careful to not forget to release the lock, and hold it for the minimum time possible, so as to maximize thread parallelism.
 That's why the code releases the lock before calling `task`: after the task has been removed from the queue, it can't be accessed by another thread.

 ``` {.python expected=False}
 class TaskRunner: